tonytw1/wellynews/README.md

 #### Gather publisher resources

-Given a publisher, find newsitems and feeds which based on their urls should be assigned to this publisher.
+Given a publisher find unassigned newsitems and feeds which probably belong to this publisher.

+This decision is based on url hostnames.

 ## Local dev